dowlinglab/HFC-FFO/README.md

 The non-dominated and best parameter sets for each HFC are provided under ``HFC-FFO/rXX/analysis/csv/``.
 Where XX represents a different HFC.
 For example r-143a, r-14, r-170.
 The non-dominated sets are found in ``rXX-pareto.csv``, and the best sets are found in ``rXX-final.csv``.
-The parameter values in the csv files are normalized between 0 and 1 based upon the parameter bounds for each atom type (see manuscript, or ``HFC-FFO/rXX/analysis/utils/rXX.py`` for definitions of the upper and lower parameter bounds for each refrigerant).
+The parameter values in the CSV files are normalized between 0 and 1 based on the parameter bounds for each atom type (see manuscript, or ``HFC-FFO/rXX/analysis/utils/rXX.py`` for definitions of the upper and lower parameter bounds for each refrigerant).